 Saturday, September 10, 2016

 I didn't go to the Playa to party.
 I didn't do drugs.
 I didn't have sex.
 Sure, I drank alcohol, but I didn't get drunk.
 A hangover in the pounding heat of the desert would have been terrible!
-Overall, I still got a natural high from the Burning Man experience!
+While I wholeheartedly support everyone's choice to experience Burning Man however they want, I choose to have a less traditional experience.
+Literally, my Playa name is Sober.
+But overall, I still got a natural high from the Burning Man experience!

 I'm a super nerd.
 When you arrive on the Playa, you're given a book with the schedules of a variety of activities you can participate in.
 I immediately dive into the book, circling the myriad of exciting options.
 I went to a workshop on how to be an ally to the deaf community.
 I learned negotiation tips for women.
 I volunteered with my camp as we facilitated clay making workshops and ran a bar specializing in Scotch and Hop.
 I wrote the names of those who had passed in the last year on the Temple.
 I got matched with my soulmate in a camp designed like Costco!
 I watched an off Broadway quality theatrical performance, and listened to inspiring live music.
 I explored art exhibits, placed in the awesome background of the desert.
 I accepted beautiful random acts of kindness from strangers, whether that was a hug, a grilled cheese sandwich, or a handmade pendant.
 I cheered with crowds as the Man burned.
 But I also sat in silence with tens of thousands of people as glowing ash hovered above us as the temple burned.